nmdoshi/WatsonStudioPremium-Tutorial-COVID19-Analysis/Tutorial2 - SPSS modeler/SPSS.md

 ![addProj](../images/select.png)

 * The last of the data prep nodes is the `Type` node.
+Here you can specify field properties.
 This enables us to make specific operations on the fields within our data set.
+Some of the properties that are available under this node are

+Field.
+Specify value and field labels for data in Watson Studio.
+For example, field metadata imported from a data asset can be viewed or modified here.

+Measure.
+This is the measurement level, used to describe characteristics of the data in a given field.
+For more information, see [Measurement levels.](https://www.ibm.com/support/knowledgecenter/SS3RA7_18.1.1/modeler_mainhelp_client_ddita/clementine/typenode_kindsoftypes.html#typenode_kindsoftypes)

-In this node, we split the `Counties` column into individual values, so that we can later predict cases for each of our products within that column.
+Role.
+Used to tell modeling nodes whether fields will be Input (predictor fields) or Target (predicted fields) for a machine-learning process.
+Both and None are also available roles, along with Partition, which indicates a field used to partition records into separate samples for training, testing, and validation.
+The value *Split* specifies that separate models will be built for each possible value of the field.
+Here we split the Counties column into individual values, so that we can later predict cases for each of our counties within that column.
+Other columns are Inputs to the model.
+Select the `Split` from dropdown menu for `Counties`

+Values This column enables you to specify options for reading data values from the data set.

 ![addProj](../images/type.png)